• 5 min read

 All our contractors work through Worksection.
 Even IT companies that use Jira or other tools within their teams” — Kostyantyn Palazov, CDO of Arsenal Insurance

-Organized Accountability
+Organized accountability

 Problem: To check the remaining budget and the status of annual plan execution, a lot of time was spent searching for information from various sources.
 This complicated process monitoring.

-Solution: Exporting data from Worksection to Excel helped structure task planning for the year and allocate budgets by projects.
+Solution: Exporting data from Worksection to Excel helped structure task planning for the year and allocate budgets by project.
 This made it easy for managers to keep track of the execution of the annual plan and quickly adapt to changes.

 Thanks to this, it is now possible to: